sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - input_num
      - N
      - The number of input for calibration.
 Use all samples if it is 0
+   * - inference_num
+     - N
+     - The number of images required for the inference process of search_qtable and search_threshold
+   * - bc_inference_num
+     - N
+     - The number of images required for the inference process of bias_correction
    * - tune_num
      - N
      - The number of fine-tuning samples.
 10 by default